PabloVitasso/esphome-chinbasto/README.md

 5. Transistor after insulation of the BASE pin
 ![Transistor after insulation](resources/05-transistor-after-insulating.jpg)
 Make sure that it is possible to close the case of controller.
-I have routed the wire to top, exiting together with three standard.
+I have routed the wire to top, exiting together with three wires standard.

+6. Solder wire into negative output of controller (black line).
+Connect it to GND of the ESP32.
+This is required to have serial reading working.

-6. Completed installation
+7. Completed installation
 ![Completed installation](resources/06-finished.jpg)

+8. Extra: Solder into +5V red line of the controller to have ESP32 powered out of it.
-7. Extra: When ESP32 is powered from red line, make sure you add some fuse.
+Make sure you add some fuse.
 ![Fuse](resources/07-crude-fuse.jpg)